Transportation System Plan

 Public Transit in Vancouver

-by sara.e.hitch, over 3 years ago
+by sara.e.hitch, about 4 years ago

 I use public transportation to get to and from work, shopping, church, etc. It would be very helpful to have complete sidewalks and better lighting in the Fourth Plain and Rose Village neighborhoods since C-Tran refuses to provide adequate service in these neighborhoods.